MicrosoftDocs/power-platform/power-platform/power-fx/reference/signals.md

 ### Connection

 The **Connection** signal returns the information about the network connection.
 When on a metered connection, you may want to limit how much data you send or receive over the network.
-Or, if you app is enabled for offline, you may want to display different information depending on the current sync state.
+Or, if your app is enabled for offline, you may want to display different information depending on the current sync state.

 | Property                 | Description                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------- |
 | **Connection.Connected** | Returns a Boolean **true** or **false** value that indicates whether the device is connected to a network. |
 | **Connection.Metered**   | Returns a Boolean **true** or **false** value that indicates whether the connection is metered.            |
-| **Connection.Sync**   | Returns an enum named **ConnectionSync** which holds the current syncronization state for an app that is enabled for offline.
+| **Connection.Sync**   | Returns an enum named **ConnectionSync** which holds the current synchronization state for an app that is enabled for offline.

 Below are the enums values available for Connection.Sync.